nearform/mira/docs/config/README.md

 # Config File
 This section describes how to configure the configuration file `./config/default.json`.
-Mechanism built-in into Mira is based on [node config](https://www.npmjs.com/package/config) library.
+Mira's configuration system is based on the [node config](https://www.npmjs.com/package/config) library.

 ## Location